 Tobacco smoke creates a plethora of health hazards including asthma attacks.
 Do not let anyone smoke in your home because second-hand smoke is just as dangerous as smoking yourself, especially if you suffer from asthma.
 Also, smoke from wood-burning fireplaces affects asthma sufferers.

 If not properly cared for, house plants trigger asthma attacks.
 Make sure you don’t overwater and dump any stagnant water that remains in saucers underneath the planters because mold grows there.
 Remember, water only when necessary and empty the trays under the pots once the water drains.

 Insect droppings trigger asthma attacks, especially those from cockroaches.
 Vacuum and sweep every couple of days in areas where crumbs accumulate.
 Don’t let water stand in your sink either; water draws these bugs.
 Use roach traps or gels to prevent infestations but stay away from aerosols as spray mists trigger asthma symptoms.

 It is best to stay pet-free if you or your children suffer from asthma.
 But if you decide to get any furry pets, at least keep them out of bedrooms where asthmatics sleep.
 It is not the fur that triggers breathing attacks; it is the dander, little pieces of dead skin that shed constantly.
 Wash your pets weekly and keep them outside as much as possible.

-For asthma suffers, normal everyday things make life miserable.
-Asthma attacks are dangerous and possibly life threatening, so make sure to follow these tips to make breathing safe in your home and eliminate these asthma triggers from your home for good.
+For asthma suffers, normal things make life miserable.
+Asthma attacks are dangerous and possibly life-threatening, so make sure to follow these tips to make breathing safely in your home and eliminate these asthma triggers from your home for good.